MrReSc/MindTheDark/README.md

 MindTheDark offers a light and a dark color scheme for your DokuWiki.
 The color scheme and the style are optimized for software documentation.
 The optics are flat.

-If the `userCoice` option is enabled, an option to change the color scheme will appear in the header.
+If the `userChoice` option is enabled, an option to change the color scheme will appear in the header.

 ![screenshot_toggle](screenshot/screenshot_toggle.png)